saint11/DeadWeight/source/blacksalt.md

 # Thief Background

-Still working on this {.alert}

 ## Stalker
 ![](images/thief-stalker.png "Thief")
-The stalker start with the trait **dauntless**.
+The stalker start with the trait **dauntless** making critical hits much more likely.

 #### Equipment
 Backpack, Ud10 throwing hatchets (DEX 1X+1), animal bones for crafting, Ud4 trapping kit, cloth tunic, 1d6 silver coins.

+#### Manoeuvers {.block}
+- **Clean Kill**: Attacks with equipped weapon.
+Deals double damage if target is immobilized.
+- **Incapacitating strike**: Attacks with equipped weapon, reduce damage to 1 wound.
+Immobilizes target for one turn.
+- **Fast trapping**: (1 action) Quickly arm trow a trapping kit 3 tiles away.

 ## Lone Rogue
 ![](images/thief-lone.png "Thief")

 Too smart or too dumb to hang out with other thieves, the lone rogue is someone who made living by robbing people on the roads.
 The lone rogue is constantly on the move chasing opportunities and fleeing from previous mistakes.
+Often outnumbered, a lone rogue is specialized in getting in and out of combat quickly.

 The lone rogue start with the trait **slippery**, allowing the rogue to spend a dodge token during the enemy turn to move.